sarahfuchi/Data-Science/Cluster analysis (unclassified data)/README.md

 For movie with ID 356, we predict it will have a rating of **4.18**.
 Recommender system doesn't care what the movie is.
 The rating prediction algorithm is based on a user's assigned movie ID, and it tries to guess how other users rated the movie.

-to learn more about the surprise library: [see the Surprise documentation](https://surprise.readthedocs.io/en/stable/index.html)

 <a id="ch90"></a>
 # References